 - Pepperoni - Classic pizza topping.
 Find a safe low FODMAP option.
 My secret is the deli section.

-- Spaghetti Sauce - Use homemade or a jarred low FODMAP option.
-Prego sensitive sauce, or Rao’s sensitive sauce are both great options.
+- Spaghetti Sauce - Use crock pot pizza sauce or a jarred low FODMAP option.
+Prego sensitive sauce, or Rao's sensitive sauce, are both great options.

-- Pizza Sauce - homemade or jarred low FODMAP option.
+- Pizza Sauce - fresh food processor pizza sauce or jarred low FODMAP option.
 Ragu Homestyle is an option from the grocery store.

 - Mozzarella Cheese - A low lactose, classic pizza cheese.